Last Updated on September 20, 2023 by thecapetownblog

 Dassies are furry little animals that look like giant guinea pigs, but they’re actually the closest living relative of the elephant!

-If you’re visiting the penguins at Boulders Beach during the summer (or even on a warm winter’s day) then you can go and sunbathe at Foxy Beach, or even swim with the penguins!
+If you’re visiting the penguins at Boulders Beach on a hot day, you can go and sunbathe at a nearby beach.
+You might even find yourself swimming alongside a penguin!

 There are also some cafes and restaurants around where you can grab refreshments and enjoy the views.
-You can enjoy fish and chips at Seaforth Restaurant, grab some food at Cafe Penguino, or head to The Beach Hut for a drink and some ice cream.
+I loved the fish and chips at Seaforth Restaurant.

-You can also visit the hippie towns of Kalk Bay and Muizenberg afterwards.
-Kalk Bay has a nice tidal pool, as well as some great restaurants and boutiques, while Muizenberg has a similarly laid back vibe and is probably the most popular place to go surfing in Cape Town.
+After Boulders, you can head to the hippie towns of Kalk Bay and Muizenberg.
+Kalk Bay has a nice tidal pool, as well as some great restaurants and boutiques.
+Muizenberg has a similarly laid back vibe and is probably the most popular place to go surfing in Cape Town.

-You can also drive for another half an hour south of Boulders to the Cape Point.
-This is famous for being the place where the Indian and Atlantic oceans meet.
-There’s a lighthouse that you can visit atop a rocky cliff, and you’ll have amazing views of the beaches, rock formations, and vegetation as you head up.
+You can also drive for another half an hour south of Boulders to the Cape Point and Cape of Good Hope.
+The former is (incorrectly) famous for being the place where the Indian and Atlantic oceans meet.
+The second is the south-westernmost point of Africa.

 How long should I spend at Boulders Beach?